DeletedMyEmail/RealBayServices/README.md

 <!-- API -->
 # API

-The RealBay Services API grants GET access to user data relevant to public profiles and all services, products and bets offered.
+The RealAPI grants GET access to public user data and all services, products and bets offered on 'RealBay Services'.

 ## Item
 following paths start with */item/...*